 So the takeouts are clear.
 Jewelry Appraisals provide optimistic gradings and thus will greatly impact the returns consumers can achieve when selling back into the second hand market.
 By and large companies will need to re-certify diamonds they purchase in order for them to be re-sold.

-All of this means that the a D color on an appraisal could become an E or and F color when they diamond gets given a GIA certificate, impacting the value.
+All of this means that a D color on an appraisal could become an E or and F color when they diamond gets given a GIA certificate, impacting the value.
 Similarly a VS1 clarity grade could easily become an SI1 or SI2 grade.
 These changes often places diamonds into altogether different categories of desirability.

 Consumers should be circumspect, to say the least, about non-laboratory grading certificates and specifically non GIA certificates.